HyperdustLab/HyperdustProtocol/README.md

 - `Hyperdust_VestingWallet.sol`: The wallet contract of the Hyperdust Protocol, responsible for the release of tokens for the Airdrop, PublicSale, PrivateSale, Seed, Advisor, Foundation, CoreTeam sections.

-- `Hyperdust_Node_CheckIn.sol`: The wallet contract of the Hyperdust Protocol, responsible for the release of tokens for the Airdrop, PublicSale, PrivateSale, Seed, Advisor, Foundation, CoreTeam sections.
+- `Hyperdust_Node_CheckIn.sol`: The miner registration verification contract of the Hyperdust Protocol, responsible for the on-chain verification of miner registrations.

-- `Hyperdust_Node_Mgr.sol`: The miner registration verification contract of the Hyperdust Protocol, responsible for the on-chain verification of miner registrations.
+- `Hyperdust_Node_Mgr.sol`: The miner management contract of the Hyperdust Protocol, responsible for maintaining information, status, current online numbers, rendering numbers, and other maintenance tasks of miner nodes.

-- `Hyperdust_Node_Type.sol`: The miner management contract of the Hyperdust Protocol, responsible for maintaining information, status, current online numbers, rendering numbers, and other maintenance tasks of miner nodes.
+- `Hyperdust_Node_Type.sol`: Miner type management contract, responsible for maintaining miner node type information..

 ### Whitepaper: